 Urgent care facilities across the United States have significant differences in costs for these tests.
 However, there was little difference in cost, if any, between PCR COVID-19 tests and the rapid antigen test.

-The out-of-pocket cost of diagnostic testing at urgent care clinics typically ranges between $100 -$200, with an average price of $189 for a rapid and $137 for a PCR test.
+The out-of-pocket cost of diagnostic testing at urgent care clinics costs up to $200, with an average price of $189 for a rapid and $137 for a PCR test.